darkoverlordofdata/amp-sim/readme.md

 ## Plug in

-You'll need to plug your guitar/bass into the microphone input, either using usb or line input jack.
+You'll need to plug your guitar/bass as the microphone input, either using usb or line input jack.

-If you are using usb, you're on your own.
-I'm using line input, and on a laptop, the line input is often combined with your headphones for use as a headset.
-I plug a trrs splitter adapter into the headset jack.
-Then I plug my headphones into the headphone adapter, and connect the microphone adapter to my guitar using a 1/4" trs to 1/8" ts adapter.
-If you're using a desktop with a sound card, you may not need the splitter, you should be able to connect your guitar directly to line input.

-On linux, I like to set my micrphone input level to 36% to avoid clipping, and I set my headphone volume to about 66%.
-On windows you can use control panel to fine tune, but I find that the standard settings are fine.
+I have found different results when using both different hardware and sofware.
+Windows and Chromebook both give excellent results using USB.

+### Chromebook - Lenovo Duet
+Works great either usb type-a guitar cord in my dock, or analog* cable via the included usbc heahphone jack.
+Allows simultanious use of you tube, etc.

+### Windows 10 - ASUS Zenbook
+usb type-a works great.
+Analog* cable is mediocre due to no amplification.
+I could not get simultanious use of you tube, etc.

+### Linux ??? - ASUS Zenbook, Dell Inspiron
+unable to get browser to use the usb input, just the Analog* cable, which is mediocre due to no amplification.

+* = 1/4" trs to 1/8" ts
+the analog cable is noisy in all cases - I need a performance qualtity version, not home audio quality.

 ## Run the app
-[Run in the browser](https://darkoverlordofdata.com/amp-sim/) or install the electron desktop application.
+[Run in the browser](https://darkoverlordofdata.com/amp-sim/).
+Installs as a chrome app, or install the electron desktop application.

 ### install
 * you may need to install nodejs.
 On windows, go to https://nodejs.org/en/download/.
 On linux, check for nodejs and npm in your package manager.